-Sciatica is a common type of pain affecting the sciatic nerve, a large nerve extending from your lower back down the back of each leg.
+Sciatica is a common type of pain affecting the sciatic nerve, a large bundle of nerves extending from your lower spinal cord, through your butt, and down the back of each leg.

 The telltale sign of sciatica is pain that starts in your lower back and shoots down one leg, sometimes all the way into your foot.
-It can happen with an injury or just with the wear and tear of aging.
+What causes sciatica differs from person to person, but it can happen with an injury or just with the wear and tear of aging.
 Certain conditions can make it worse.
-There are treatments for it.
+There are treatments for sciatica pain.

 - Lower back pain